 Balance Activ is also a gel that is applied inside your vagina, although it is not antibacterial.
 Instead, it works by restoring the chemical imbalance that causes bacterial vaginosis.

 Whether you use gel or tablets ultimately comes down to personal preference, and both options are effective in treating your bacterial vaginosis.
+Click through for information on Metronidazole side effects, Metronidazole and alcohol consumption and, taking Metronidazole whilst pregnant.

 While men can’t catch bacterial vaginosis in the same way women can, they can still spread it, so it’s important that you take the right steps to prevent it.
 While BV can still happen, it can also be treated too.
 Speak to our friendly online doctor today to find the bacterial vaginosis treatment that’s right for you.